abadid/cmsc424-spring2018/project4/README.md

 	* Doesn’t matter!
 We don’t need the consistency part of the equation!

-5. As mentioned in the previous question, the confidence equation includes two parts --- one part is focused on cardinality and the other part focused on consistency.
-We already asked: do we really need both parts?
-What if we removed the **cardinality** part, and kept the **consistency** part.
-Describe an (incorrect) functional dependency X-->Y that would likely be above threshold if we just doubled the consistency part (instead of adding the cardinality part to the consistency part), but would correctly be below threshold if the original confidence equation is used (because X and Y have nothing to do with each other):
+5. The confidence equation includes two parts --- one part is focused on cardinality and the other part focused on consistency.
+Do we really need both parts?
+Let’s say that we removed the **cardinality** part, and kept the **consistency** part.
+The functional dependency X-->Y might incorrectly exist, (i.e. when the confidence is above threshold) if we just doubled the consistency part (i.e. confidence = 2*consistency part instead of having confidence = cardinality part + consistency part), but would correctly be below threshold if the original confidence equation is used (because X and Y have nothing to do with each other).
+Which of the following would yield in such an incorrect functional dependency?

 	(check all that apply)